NethServer/ns8-docs/file_server.rst

 Shared folders
 ==============

-From the application configuration page, select ``Shared folders`` from the left menu and click on :guilabel:`Create shared folder`.
+Open Samba application from the app drawer, select ``Shared folders`` from the left menu and click on :guilabel:`Create shared folder`.

 The following parameters are required to create the new shared folder: